fattard/FlagsEditorEXPlugin/README.md

 **No safety checks are done at all, so any combination of changes may cause issues like softlocks, crashes and permanent data loss.**
 **Save data backups are strongly recommended before going into flags editing.**

+### Dump all Flags

+This action will export the entire flag database with the current flag states (True/False) and event work values, with additional description (when available).
+This action is mainly for researching flag states and diffing previous/current states to discover and document the flag usages, that will be added as human readable information.

 ## Supported Games
 All mainline games are supported (limited descriptions for many of them)